 Whether you’re a first-time or an experienced dog owner, you probably know that the first night with a new puppy can be tough.
 Although it’s an exciting time, it’s a huge step and commitment for you and your family.
 Similarly, your new puppy will likely feel stressed and confused, since they’ve just left their very first home and their already familiar littermates and mama.
 To help you navigate through the first night with a new puppy, we’ve put together a list of recommendations and tips that will surely make any new puppy owner’s life a bit easier.
 Let’s dive in!

-First Night With A New Puppy: What To Expect In The First Week With A New Puppy
+• First Night With A New Puppy: How Do You Survive The First 48 Hours With A New Puppy?

 The first 48 hours with a new puppy and even the first week with a new puppy is likely going to be a bit stressful.
 Naturally, you’ll be worried if your little pup gets well adjusted to its new home.
 It’s not uncommon for new dog owners to worry if they’re doing everything they can to help with the adjustment period.
 But, as you are here reading this article, it’s safe to say that you’re on the right track of making the first night with your new puppy as easy and manageable as you possibly can.